-The subjects are the 'who' of the injustice, who is affected by the transition processes and policies.
+The subjects are the 'who' of the injustice: who is affected by the transition processes and policies.
 The justification for categorising DUCGS as subjects of recognition and distributive injustice is captured in section 3 of this paper.
 Two reasons can be deciphered from our discourse so far.
-First, DUCGS are part of a global energy system in terms of energy needs.
-But not in terms of use (consumption) and availability (energy access).
+First, DUCGS are part of a global energy system in terms of energy needs, but not in terms of use (consumption) and availability (energy access).
 Second, GHG emissions from DUCGS are negligible compared to the substantial historical and present-day emissions from highly industrialised countries.
 A rapid transition from fuels (such as natural gas) will create risks of stranded assets, energy poverty, job losses, unmet energy demand, etc., for the DUCGS economies.
 This entails that, as stakeholders, DUCGS are entitled to a moral consideration of having peculiarities that deserve recognition.

 Harms - the kind of injustice suffered by the subjects - can vary across national and regional boundaries.
 We have identified well-documented challenges presented by the energy transition to DUCGS countries.
 Generally, these energy transition risks apply across DUCGS.
-Poverty, for instance, has been identified as a distributional problem faced by these countries.
-Poverty in this regard is multidimensional: economic poverty as evidenced by low per capita income; energy poverty with very low energy penetration in some countries as well as low per capita access to reliable electricity, cooking fuel, and energy for heating or cooling; and finally social poverty through, for instance, absence of public amenities or access to public institutions.
+Poverty, for instance, has been identified as a distributional problem faced by these countries.119 Poverty in this regard is multidimensional: economic poverty as evidenced by low per capita income; energy poverty with very low energy penetration in some countries as well as low per capita access to reliable electricity, cooking fuel, and energy for heating or cooling; and, finally, social poverty through, for instance, the absence of public amenities or access to public institutions.
 The lack of recognition of these peculiar economic and social circumstances in DUCGS leads to inequitable sharing of benefits and burdens.
 This can be enabled or exacerbated by the energy transition process where vital assets can be stranded, leading to political and social opposition to the energy transition in some DUCGS.
-Consequently, global climate actions that fail to recognise poorer countries' right to develop natural resources for their economic growth as well as their proportionally small aggregation of emissions, remain unjust.
+Consequently, global climate actions that fail to recognise poorer countries' right to develop natural resources for their economic growth, as well as their proportionally small aggregation of emissions, remain unjust.

 Mechanisms through which harms are delivered or expressed to the subjects appear in various forms.
-The mechanisms we identify include: ignoring past, present and future emissions profiles of these DUCGS in global climate agenda setting, which is among other things, a product of climate reporting and activism.
-We also identify a dilution of Paris Agreement principles - intended or unintended - as harbingers to injustice in the transition process.
-These principles captured in its Preamble include equity (justice and fairness), common but differentiated responsibilities and respective capabilities, different national circumstances, and recognising specific needs and special circumstances.
-Furthermore, we identify limited financing or steep financing conditions for large energy projects in DUCGS as well as intellectual property-related restrictions to technology transfer as mechanisms for enabling injustices in the decarbonisation process.
-Research shows that the economic structures of society are sources of injustice.
-The withholding of financing for critical projects and the use of restrictive patents for key technologies only serve to extend the injustices that countries without these economic advantages experience.
+The mechanisms we identify include ignoring past, present and future emissions profiles of these DUCGS in global climate agenda-setting, which is, among other things, a product of climate reporting and activism.
+We also identify a dilution of Paris Agreement principles - intended or unintended - as harbingers of injustice in the transition process.
+These principles captured in its preamble include equity (justice and fairness), common but differentiated responsibilities and respective capabilities, different national circumstances, and recognising specific needs and special circumstances.
+Furthermore, we identify limited financing or steep financing conditions for